Calosoma (Callitropa) atrovirens Chaudoir, 1869

 Callitropa (Blaptosoma) atrovirens explanaticolle Erwin, 2007: 88

 Length 22-28 mm.
-Unlike the populations attributable to the typical form, those of C. atrovirens explanaticolle have the upper side of the body always devoid of metallic lustre showing a black or reddish black colour.
+Unlike the populations attributable to the typical form, those of C. atrovirens explanaticolle have the upper side of the body black at most with very faint green reflections at the edges, and sometimes with the elytra entirely devoid of metallic lustre showing a reddish black colour.

 Recently, Lassalle & van den Berghe (2013: 163), came back to the distinction between obscurum and explanaticolle and, based on the morphological characteristics of the holotype of C. obscurum, especially the considerable width of the pronotum and the stronger marks on the head, they have reassessed it at subspecies level and renamed obscuroides.
 The holotype is the only known specimen and its provenance from Oaxaca is dubious.